BradyVolpe/iperf3-speedtest/README.md

 This script will:
 - Stop any existing `iperf3` server instances.
-- Start a new `iperf3` server in the background with `10 parallel connections`
+- Start new `iperf3` server instances on ports 5201 to 5210 in the background.
-- Check every 10 minutes to ensure the server is running and responsive.
+- Check every 10 minutes to ensure all servers are running and responsive.
-- Restart the server if it is unresponsive or not running.
+- Restart any server instance if it is unresponsive or not running.

 ### 2. Running the Client Script

-The `iperf3_client.sh` script should be run on **Server 2** to start and manage the `iperf3` client.
+The `iperf3_client.sh` script should be run on **Server 2** to start and manage the `iperf3` clients for each configured interface.

 ```bash
 ./iperf3_client.sh
 ```

 This script will:
-- Start an `iperf3` client to send UDP traffic to the remote server (`10.1.0.150`).
+- Start an `iperf3` client for each active interface to either transmit or receive UDP traffic to/from the remote server (`10.1.0.150`).
 - Monitor the performance and report the current speed.
 - Restart the client periodically based on the specified duration (20 seconds in this example).